utnesp/NORAD/README.md

 The same pipeline was followed for NORAD hg19 coordinates (chrom=chr20, -start=34633544 -end=34638882).
 For ChIP-seq data, the same pipeline was also followed.
 However, a 500 bp upstream of NORAD transcriptional start site (TSS) was included as well as 2000 bp downstream of NORAD TSS.

 ## Survival analysis of lncRNAs in SEQC dataset
 Survial analysis of lncRNAs follows the code supplied in [SEQC.survival.R](https://github.com/utnesp/NORAD/blob/master/SEQC.survival.R) and the function plot.surv() available in [plot.surv.R](https://github.com/utnesp/NORAD/blob/master/plot.surv.R).

+## Profiling 3' UTR in SK-N-BE(2)c and HCT116 after NORAD knock-down
+Profiling of [effective length](https://salmon.readthedocs.io/en/latest/file_formats.html#quantification-file) within 3' UTRs was done using [Salmon](https://combine-lab.github.io/salmon/).
+Effective Length is is the computed effective length of the target transcript.
+It takes into account all factors being modeled that will effect the probability of sampling fragments from this transcript, including the fragment length distribution and sequence-specific and gc-fragment bias.
+Using salmon, an index was created using sequences of all transcripts as well as 5' and 3' UTRs from the fasta file generate from [getUTR.sequence.R](https://github.com/utnesp/NORAD/blob/master/getUTR.sequence.R).
+Raw fastq files from both SK-N-BE(2)c and HCT116 after NORAD knock-down was thereafter run using the script [salmon.sh](https://github.com/utnesp/NORAD/blob/master/salmon.sh).
+The effective length change was thereafter computed as the effective length in NORAD minus the effective length in control treated cell.

 ## Artwork presentation
 [Inkscape](https://inkscape.org/) was used in the development of the artwork associated with the manuscript.